Upstart Rory Stewart takes on UK Tory favorite Boris Johnson

 Other contenders include Foreign Secretary Jeremy Hunt, Environment Secretary Michael Gove and Home Secretary Sajid Javid.

 On Thursday the 313 Conservative lawmakers will start the process of narrowing the field down to two, who will be put to a vote of about 160,000 party members across the country.
-The winner will become Conservative leader and prime minister, without the need for a national election.
+The winner, due to be chosen by late July, will become Conservative leader and prime minister, without the need for a national election.

 The new leader's main challenge will be the one that defeated May: delivering Brexit.
 Britain's EU departure was originally due to take place on March 29, but has been delayed to Oct.
 31 because of the political deadlock in London.